NETWAYS/foreman-training/advanced/02_cleanup.md

 dump can be restored with the command "foreman-rake db:import_dump file=/usr/share/foreman/db/foreman.TIMESTAMP.sql".
 Drop an existing database in advance to have a clean restore.

-For Puppet restore simply copy back the files, the same goes for the Smart proxy.
+For Puppet restore simply copy back the files, the same goes for the Smart Proxy.
 The managed services should be restored according to their instructions.

 Katello's additional services also need to be restored using foreman-maintain.